jphmrst/PLC/src/plc/fp/NatData.lagda.md

 `3` and `5`.
 Use the `C-c C-n` key sequence as in Exercise `try-nat-defs` to check your expression.

+#### Exercise `sort2` (starting) {#sort2}

+Write a function `sort2` which accepts two numbers, and then creates a pair with the smaller of the arguments as the first pair element, and the larger as the second pair element.

+    sort2 : ℕ → ℕ → NatProd
+    -- Your definition here

+    _ : sort2 3 5 ≡ pair 3 5
+    _ = refl

+    _ : sort2 5 3 ≡ pair 3 5
+    _ = refl

+    _ : sort2 4 4 ≡ pair 4 4
+    _ = refl

 ### Extracting the elements of a pair

 Here are simple functions for extracting the first and second